-Rescue operation underway after large boat capsizes near Grand Isle
+Six rescued after large boat capsizes near Grand Isle; crews continue searching

 Latest Weather Blog

-Rescue operation underway after large boat capsizes near Grand Isle
+Six rescued after large boat capsizes near Grand Isle; crews continue searching

-GRAND ISLE - The U.S. Coast Guard and several good Samaritan vessels are responding to the scene of a large boat that capsized south of Grand Isle.
+GRAND ISLE - The U.S. Coast Guard and several good Samaritan vessels are responding to the scene of a large boat that capsized eight miles south of Port Fourchon.

-The boat was a 256-foot commercial lift boat.
-A rescue mission is underway to rescue anyone who was onboard.
+According to the Coast Guard, 18 people were aboard a 129-foot Seacor Power commercial lift boat when it capsized around 4:30 p.m.
+Tuesday.
+So far, six people have been rescued.

+Powerful wind gusts were reaching 117 mph in the area around the time the vessel began to sink.
+A video posted to Facebook by Bruce J. Simon shows the choppy conditions out in the Gulf of Mexico today.

 According to WWL-TV, assets from Texas are en route to assist, along with a search plane.